For reading analysis, you need to define an Interest Area (IA) for each word. Data Viewer offers several ways to accomplish this.

 - To use it: Click the Auto Segment Image into Interest Areas button on the toolbar.

-- This feature analyzes the stimulus image and attempts to create IAs based on visual cues like whitespace between words.
+- Function: This feature analyzes the stimulus image and creates IAs based on visual cues, such as the whitespace between words.

 Method 3: Manual Adjustments (Splitting & Merging)

-If an automatic method produces errors, you can easily correct the Interest Areas manually.
+If an automatic method produces errors (e.g., an IA containing multiple words), you can manually correct them.

-- To combine areas: Select multiple Interest Areas, right-click, and choose Merge.
+- To Merge: Select multiple Interest Areas, right-click, and choose Merge.

-- To divide an area: Select a single Interest Area that contains multiple words, right-click, and choose Split.
+- To Split: Select a single Interest Area, right-click, and choose Split.